Arab American Muslims Celebrate Eid al-Adha 2019

-Muslims around the world will be celebrating Eid al-Adha – one of the two most important festivals in the Muslim calendar – on Tuesday and Wednesday.
+Muslims around the world will be celebrating Eid al-Adha – one of the two most important festivals in the Muslim calendar–this weekend.

 Eid al-Adha is also celebrated as the end of Hajj, which is an annual holy pilgrimage to Mecca in Saudi Arabia, and a mandatory journey for all Muslims.
 According to the five pillars of Islam, all adult Muslims who are physically and financially able to make the pilgrimage must do so at least once in their lifetime.